siddhartha-s/ipd/hw/08/README.md

     Can you think of a fix that works even if the file is streaming?
 That is, suppose that you cannot see the whole file at once, but rather must begin producing output before the input ends.

+To try this out, use the included hamlet text files.
+The file hamlet-utf8.txt demonstrates the first problem and the file hamlet-ascii.txt demonstrates the second problem.

 ## The Huffman coder and decoder